Difficulty collecting information on pharmacy technology

 All this makes me ponder how facilities are making their choices today.
 I doubt most are doing their due diligence by investigating their needs versus what’s out there in the market.
 I would wager that a majority of pharmacies are making the wrong choice.
 Scary.

-2 thoughts on “Difficulty collecting information on pharmacy technology”
+2 responses to “Difficulty collecting information on pharmacy technology”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.